 Fennel (formerly fnl) is a lisp that compiles to Lua.
 It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.
-It's currently a single file Lua library that can be dragged into any Lua project.

 - The tutorial is a great place to start